SanicTK2/iidxguide/docs/dp_zagaku.md

 You don't have to memorize entire charts for Zagaku, but I recommend Stealth Zagaku when Zagaku is not sufficient and you are still experiencing difficulties.

-### Page 11 - II-L's Stealth Zagaku
+### Page 11 - SILENT's Stealth Zagaku

 1. Planning Anmitsu
 1. Planning Hand Positions
 1. Non-Metronome Zagaku
 1. Metronome Zagaku
-1. Stealth Zagaku with Non-Metronome method.
+1. Stealth Zagaku with Non-Metronome method
-1. Stealth Zagaku with Metronome method.
+1. Stealth Zagaku with Metronome method

 * In between your Stealth Zagaku sessions, you should play on a real arcade cabinet as trial-and-error method of learning